Montessori FAQ

 10. Do I believe in using anecdotal notes and Montessori checklists, rather than traditional, graded report cards?

-If you answer "no" to one or more of these statements you must seek more information before registering in a Montessori program.
-If your beliefs are not reasonably similar to the underlying principles of Montessori education, then your child will face confusion and uncertainty as they move between home and school.
+If you answer “no” to one or more of these statements please seek more information before registering in a Montessori program.
+If your beliefs are not reasonably similar to the underlying principles of Montessori education then your child will face confusion and uncertainty as he or she moves between home and school.

 MMEC will provide opportunities for families to continue to learn and grow in understanding Montessori philosophy.

-Montessori is based on a profound respect for each child's personality.
-Children make decisions about what they will learn, choosing from activities provided by the Directress.
-Children are allowed a large measure of independence which in turn forms the basis of selfdiscipline.
+Montessori is based on a profound respect for each child’s personality.
+Children help make decisions about what they will learn, choosing from activities provided by the Guide.
+Children are allowed a large measure of independence which in turn forms the basis of self–discipline.

 What is the Montessori concept of freedom in the classroom?